ColinKennedy/spellbound.nvim/README.md

 - Go to next / previous recommendation
 - Show recommendations
 - Native tree-sitter support
-- Auto-detect when a dictionary needs to be recompiled
+- Auto-rebuilds dictionary parts
+    - Note: Is compatible with [vim-spellsync](https://github.com/micarmst/vim-spellsync)

 # Disclaimer
-spellbound.nvim is both a plugin and a workflow.
+`spellbound.nvim` is both a plugin and a workflow.
 You might get decent results using this plugin's default values but, for best performance, you should make your own recommendations.
-You only get out of spellbound.nvim what you're willing to put into it.
+You only get out of `spellbound.nvim` what you're willing to put into it.

 # Install
 - [lazy.nvim](https://github.com/folke/lazy.nvim)

+## Defaults
 ```lua
 {
   "ColinKennedy/spellbound.nvim",